Security Model

 Content Scanning

 Every product submitted via myclaude publish passes through the CONDUIT pipeline before appearing on the marketplace.
-The pipeline runs myclaude scan against the product bundle.
+The pipeline runs myclaude validate against the product bundle.

 | Check | What it detects |